Polymorphic PtBi2: Growth, structure and superconducting properties: Results and Discussion

-Rietveld refinement and crystal structure of trigonal \ce{PtBi2} presented on Fig.~\ref{riet}.
-As initial model the structure of the \ce{PtBi2} in $P31m$ space group was used, according to findings noted above.
-Prior to the Rietveld refinement of \ce{PtBi2} secondary phases were fitted by the Le Bail method to exclude them from consideration.
-Lattice parameters extracted from refinement in space group $P31m$ for trigonal \ce{PtBi2} compound (presented in tables \ref{wyckoff} and \ref{refine-table}) are in agreement with literature~\cite{kaiser,yao2016}.
+As the sample is better described in $P31m$ space group structural investigation of both pristine and Rh-substituted samples was carried out employing this model.
+It is worth noting that $P31m$ space group is not centrosymmetric, which makes it a theoretically proposed candidate for realization of Weyl states~\cite{yao2016} and an attractive system for studying the triply degenerate point fermions in that system~\cite{Gao2018}.

+Results of the refinement of 3\% substituted sample are presented on the fig.~\ref{riet} and in the tables~\ref{refine-table} and~\ref{wyckoff}.
 In case of the 3\% substitution refinement of Rh/Pt occupational parameters from powder data is not feasible due to low Rh content, so in the refinement model the ``Pt1'' position was set to be fully occupied by platinum.
 With the substitution of \ce{Pt} by \ce{Rh} we observe a slight increase in $a$ parameter by $\Delta{}a\approx{}0.003$\,\AA{} and a noticeable decrease of parameter $c$ by $\Delta{}c\approx{}-0.02$\,\AA{}.
 This effect might be another indication of solid solution formation and can be explained by compression of distorted Bi-octahedra, and, as a result, slight expansion of the Pt-Bi framework in the $ab$ plane.
 This lattice deformation might be a helpful tool to study Weyl point behavior, since the position of such nodes in electronic structure is quite sensitive to changes in lattice parameters.
+Such lattice deformation might provide effect analogous to strain which, according to theoretical models, can result in experimentally measurable effects~\cite{PhysRevB.94.241405}, and it already was shown experimentally that substitution can enhance superconductivity in the sample~\cite{doi:10.1063/1.4947433}.